 Jerks, Zombie Robots, and Other Philosophical Misadventures [working title]Eric Schwitzgebel

 This book consists of a few dozen popular articles and blog posts, on philosophy, psychology, culture, and technology, updated and revised, selected from over a thousand pieces I published from 2006 through 2018.

-By following either of the links below, you are requesting a copy for personal use only, in accord with "fair use" laws.
+By following either of the links below, you are requesting a copy of the DRAFT book for personal use only, in accord with "fair use" laws.

 Click here to view this document as a PDF file: The Splintered Mind book (pdf, November 30, 2018).